TrinityEmulator/TrinityEmulator/README.md

 * **Hardware Requirements**

     We highly recommend you run Trinity on a *WinTel (Windows on Intel) machine with an NVIDIA dedicated GPU installed with the latest driver (over version 497.09) if possible*, as this hardware/software setting is more tested than others.
-Other minimal requirements include:
+Other **minimal** requirements include:
     - 4-core CPU
     - 4 GB memory
+    - 1920x1080 display

 * **Software Prerequisites**
   1. Ensure that you have turned on Intel VT in the BIOS settings.